gitlabhq/gitlabhq/doc/api/users.md

 - `uid` (required) - id of specified user
 - `id` (required)  - SSH key ID

-Will return `200 Ok` on success, or `404 Not found` if either user or key cannot be found.
+Will return `200 OK` on success, or `404 Not found` if either user or key cannot be found.